developwithpassion/developwithpassion.specifications/README.markdown

 * [Rhino.Mocks](https://github.com/ayende/rhino-mocks)
 * [NSubstitute](https://github.com/nsubstitute/NSubstitute)

-Thanks to the Machine teams and Bjorn Rochel for the contributions that this library heavily leverages.
+Thanks to the Machine teams and the Fakes team for the contributions that this library heavily leverages.

 ## Contributing code